greenelab/RNAseq_titration_results/README.md

 ![](https://github.com/greenelab/RNAseq_titration_results/blob/master/diagrams/RNA-seq_titration_ML_overview.png)

-**Overview of supervised and unsupervised machine learning experiments.** (A) 520 TCGA Breast Cancer samples run on both microarray and RNA-seq were split into a training (2/3) and hold-out set (1/3).
-(B) RNA-seq’d samples were "titrated" into the training set, 10% at a time (0-100%) resulting in eleven training sets for each normalization method.
-(C) _Machine learning applications._ Three supervised multi-class (BRCA PAM50 subtype) classifiers— LASSO, linear SVM, and Random Forest—were trained on each training set and tested on the microarray and RNA-seq hold-out sets.
+**Overview of supervised and unsupervised machine learning experiments.**

+1. 520 TCGA Breast Cancer samples run on both microarray and RNA-seq were split into a training (2/3) and hold-out set (1/3).
+2. RNA-seq’d samples were "titrated" into the training set, 10% at a time (0-100%) resulting in eleven training sets for each normalization method.
+3. _Machine learning applications._ Three supervised multi-class (BRCA PAM50 subtype)
+classifiers—LASSO, linear SVM, and Random Forest—were trained on each training set and tested on the microarray and RNA-seq hold-out sets.
 The hold-out sets were projected into and back out of the training set space using two unsupervised techniques, Independent and Principal Components Analysis, to obtain reconstructed hold-out sets.
 The classifiers used in step 4A above were used to predict on the reconstructed hold-out sets.